Teaching, prayer, and doing

 Christ we now are ambassadors to reconcile others we are all automatically put in a

-priesthood.
-In the OT.
-The priest came from a specific tribe Levi, not so in the NT
+.
+The priest came from a specific tribe Levi, not so in the New Testament

 holy priesthood, to offer up spiritual sacrifices acceptable to God through Jesus Christ.